jmwalls/jmwalls.github.io/src/posts/setup.md

 For years, I've wanted to spend more time writing--to practice and to document.
-With the new year and recent inspiration from the newly updated [LitLab](https://litlab.stanford.edu/techne/new-litlab-website/) site, I'm finally kicking off a personal site in attempt to do so.
+With the new year and recent inspiration from the newly updated [LitLab](https://litlab.stanford.edu/techne/new-litlab-website/) site, I'm finally kicking off a personal site in an attempt to do so.

 I'm not a front-end developer, so this site is set up to be simple to build and maintain.
 The static content here is generated with